Stancobridge/gitstart-assessment/README.md

 1. **PHP:** version 8.2 and above
 2. **Mysql:** version 8.0 and above
 3. **Composer:** version 2.5.8 and above
+4. **Symfony:** version 2.5.8 and above, follow this link to install symfony https://symfony.com/download

 #### Clone this project